IBM/maximo-labs/MkDocs/apm_8.9/docs/utilities_pump_score_notebook.md

 2. Go to the `Scoring and DGA Settings` application within Maximo H&PU

-3. Search for your Org or Site and notice that there are one score groups created for Pump Assets.
+3. Search for your Org or Site and notice that there are one score group created for Pump Assets.

     ![Score Groups](/img/apm_8.9/pump_sg4.png)
 4. Click into the Score Groups and notice all the score types created via the the notebook listed in the `Group Details` section, click any score to check the score details.